 - Multiple Exostoses Syndrome - Patients with this inherited condition that causes many bumps on a person's bones can have an increased risk of chondrosarcoma.

-Radiation - Exposure to large doses of radiation may also increase the risk of developing bone cancer.
-Also, radioactive materials such as radium and strontium can also cause bone cancer because these minerals build up in bones.
+Radiation - Exposure to large doses of radiation may increase the risk of developing bone cancer.
+Radioactive materials such as radium and strontium can also cause bone cancer because these minerals build up in bones.

 Signs and Symptoms